 In September 2015, CNPPID and its engineering contractor, RJH Consultants, Inc., provided the GC with a progress report on development of the J2 Reservoirs Project which detailed significant increases in cost from the original estimate of $63 -$170 million, not including land acquisition.
 The GC authorized the Program’s Executive Director to work with CNPPID and NDNR to evaluate J2 Project alternatives that can be accomplished within the available budget.
 Central Platte, Twin Platte and Tri-Basin NRDs each purchased a percentage of the Nebraska share.
 CPNRD purchased 20% of the State’s share (2,040 ac-ft annually) for just over $1.5 million.
 In July of 2016, the GC directed the project be put on hold until further notice while the PRRIP pursues other water project opportunities involving groundwater recharge, smaller scale storage projects, and water acquisition and transfer opportunities.

 In 2016, a contract with CPNRD and Aqua Geo Frameworks LLC was approved by the board for aerial electro-magnetic survey work.
 The survey work includes additional coverage of flight lines to cover various project areas at a Program cost of $64,000.
 Program Extension: In November 2016, the GC approved summary language for a Program First Increment Extension, contingent on approval of a budget.
 The new proposed budget funding focuses on aggressively moving forward on water projects ($12.7 million out of a total budget of $19.1 million) and includes some significant reductions in select monitoring and research components.
 The 13-year extension (post 2019) lays out what the Program would strive to accomplish, with a focus on pursuing water milestones.
 While milestones for land and adaptive management components have been met and exceeded, water goals have been tougher and more expensive to achieve.
 Initial discussions included prioritizing resolution of channel choke point issues, additional habitat acquisitions, and investigating opportunities to support pallid sturgeon use of the lower Platte River.The GC also approved an amendment to the Water Service Agreement for the J2 Reservoir Project.
 The Project has formally been placed on hold while the parties involved evaluate how best to proceed.
-Contact Mark Czaplewski: email@example.com
+Contact Mark Czaplewski, biologist.

-The Groundwater Exchange pre-approval process for buyers and sellers to meet with CPNRD staff will take place through November 23rd, so that producers will have time to plan for spring planting.
+The Groundwater Exchange pre-approval process for buyers and sellers to meet with CPNRD staff will take place through November 23rd, so those producers will have time to plan for spring planting.
 During the pre-approval process, staff will verify that all participants are in compliance with the NRD’s Rules and Regulations, document whether the participant is acting as a buyer or seller, the location and amount of water use, and whether the buyers want to purchase water for irrigation or for streamflow.
 The online bid window for those pre-approved will be open from December 1 through December 9, 2016.
 Buyers and sellers will go online to the CPNRD Exchange website with the personal ID that staff has provided to them.
 Sellers will enter the amount that they would like to receive for their water use, and buyers will enter how much they are willing to pay.